 All communication needs a clearly defined purpose that specifies the objective and supporting information requirements for a particular assignment.
 Your purpose for a particular communication should define the situation and the need to be addressed.
 A clearly defined purpose will ensure you reach your objective by communicating the right information.

-By defining a detailed purpose, you will be better prepared to identify the quantity and type of supporting information, facts and figures to make your case successfully.
+By defining a detailed purpose, you will be better prepared to identify the quantity and type of supporting information, facts and figures to make your case successful.
 Think of the purpose of your message as the foundation of a construction project.
 A poorly developed foundation will not support a building.
 Therefore, as you construct your purpose, identify and assess the data you need to support your argument or explain your topic.
 As you define your purpose and objectives, you will also need to consider the information needs of your audience.
 What sort of background data will your audience need?
 Will the audience trust the information sources you quote?

 Each person belongs to a variety of groups that are based on shared customs, values, attitudes, knowledge, language and beliefs.
 In some instances, to avoid bias, it is wise to think of your audience as individuals, rather than as stereotypical members of some particular group.
 In other instances, it may make sense to localize your content or target your communication to specific groups.
 In these instances, the value of diversity outweighs the few challenges of communication.
 When addressing some audiences, if you target your message to specific groups, you may create the sense that you are sensitive to diversity and expert in your field.

 Messages can be transmitted through oral or written communication.
 Traditional communication channels include face-to-face meetings, memos and letters.
 However, new communication channels, such as social media, webinars and teleconferences, are increasingly the norm for business communication.
-The availability of inexpensive 24 hour translation services allows dissemination to global audiences.
+The availability of inexpensive 24 hour translation services allow dissemination to global audiences.
 When deciding on the type of channel to use to communicate your message, consider the audience, the location of your audience and their access.
-Embrace familiarity and adoption of new types of communication, but carefully evaluate how the infrastructure in each country limits the access to and effectiveness of particular types of communication media.
+Embrace familiarity and adoption of new types of communication, but carefully evaluate how the infrastructure in each country limits the access to and effectiveness of types of communication media.

 Over the past decade, business ethics has become an increasingly popular concern among business leaders.
 Today, ethical awareness and training is popular in all businesses.
 In fact, many businesses have amended their mission statements to include ethical behavior.
 With harsher punishments being handed down to businesses, employees recognize that they cannot lie, make false claims, stretch the truth or make half-truth claims.
 Ethics is such an important subject that rules for ethical behavior must be upheld in communication.